kittykatattack/learningPixi/README.md

 Pixi has a built-in `Rectangle` object that is a general-purpose object for defining rectangular shapes.
 It takes four arguments.
 The first two arguments define the rectangle's `x` and `y` position.
-The last two define its size in `width` and `height`.
+The last two define its `width` and `height`.
 Here's the format for defining a new `Rectangle` object.
 ```
 var rectangle = new PIXI.Rectangle(x, y, width, height);
 ```
-The rectangle object just a data object; it's up to you to decide how you want to use it.
+The rectangle object is just a *data object*; it's up to you to decide how you want to use it.
 In our example we're using it to define the position and area of the sub-image on the tileset that we want to extract.
 Pixi textures have a useful method called `setFrame` that takes `Rectangle` objects as arguments